KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 BPD Vice-Executor Velda Kiara led a panel with with community leaders about topics concerning Black Leaders in Python.

-Panel participants Benedict Koji Amofah, Jeff Triplett, Loren Crary, Monica Oyugi, and host Velda Kiara
+Panel participants Benedict Kofi Amofah, Jeff Triplett, Loren Crary, Monica Oyugi, and host Velda Kiara
 ![](djangocon-us-2024-recap-images/black-python-devs-summit-panel.jpg)

 After the panel, we took part in breakout sessions.
 My group had a thoughtful and spirited conversation about newcomer psychological safety moderated by Alex Oladele and Paul Everitt.